mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/doc/i2s_memcalc.md

 ### I2S HUB75 Calculator

-I've made this [spreadsheet](i2s_memcalc.xlsm) to estimate all of the main parameters for ESP32-HUB75-MatrixPanel-I2S-DMA lib driving any combination of matrixes/chains so that I do not need to reflash it hundreds of times just to check for the debug info about memory.
+I've made this [spreadsheet](i2s_memcalc.xlsm) to estimate all of the main parameters for ESP32-HUB75-MatrixPanel-I2S-DMA lib driving any combination of matrices/chains so that I do not need to reflash it hundreds of times just to check for the debug info about memory.
-Be sure to enable embeded macro's to allow refresh rate calculations.
+Be sure to enable embedded macro's to allow refresh rate calculations.

 ![](i2scalc.png)
 Just fill-in all of the INPUT fields and get the OUTPUTs.